refinedev/refine/documentation/blog/2022-08-23-mui-usedatagrid.md

 ## Conclusion

-In this article we introduced you to the MUI `<DataGrid/>` component and how to use it to render tabular data.
+In this article we introduced you to the MUI X `<DataGrid/>` component and how to use it to render tabular data.
 We also learned how to simplify operations such as pagination, sorting and filtering on the component using the `useDataGrid` hook.

 We hope this article helps you in getting started with the `<DataGrid/>` component in your refine applications.